timbiles/callbacks-array-methods/README.md

     </details>

 * ForEach
-    * This method should accept one argument: a callback function
+    * This method should accept two arguments: an array and a callback function
     * It should execute the callback for each item in the target array
     * The callback should receive three arguments: the current value, index, and target array
     * It should return the target array